the-jame/shaqbot/README.md

-# Discord Chat Bot - YoutTube broke all music functions.
+# Discord Chat Bot - YouTube broke all music functions.
 ***
 This is a simple Node.js based chat and music bot for Discord.